dotnet/docs-maui/docs/ios/deployment/publish-cli.md

 # Publish an iOS app using the command line

-To publish your app on a Mac, open a terminal and navigate to the folder for your .NET MAUI app project.
+To publish your app from the command line on a Mac, open a terminal and navigate to the folder for your .NET MAUI app project.
 Run the `dotnet publish` command, providing the following parameters:

 | Parameter                    | Value                                                                                           |
 |------------------------------|-------------------------------------------------------------------------------------------------|